 About the Culture of Health Blog

-Health and health care now occupy a well-deserved place of prominence in the national conversation.
-Prompted in part by the debate over health reform, we are now starting to examine and question virtually everything we know, or thought we knew, about our health care system—and our own roles and responsibilities as users of that system.
+Health and health care occupy a well-deserved place of prominence in the national conversation.
+Prompted in part by the renewed debate over health reform, we are questioning virtually everything we know, or thought we knew, about our health care system—and our own roles and responsibilities as users of that system.

 What we’re seeing is a marked shift away from blithe acquiescence to the status quo, and toward creating a "culture of health."